hnoi171102/ARWeb/README.md

-# ARWeb
+# FirebaseDatabaseInteractWeb
-web cho Ar
+Interact with Firebase Database
 ## HOW TO RUN THIS PROJECT
 - Install Python (Dont Forget to Tick Add to Path while installing Python)
 - Open Terminal and Execute Following Commands :